Classification of homogeneous functors in manifold calculus: The simplicial set

 \subsection{The category $\ca$}

-In Section~\ref{ahd_subsection}, we will define an $n$-simplex of $\ahd$ as a contravariant functor from $\dtn$ to a subcategory $\mcalc$ of $\mcalm$ that satisfies certain conditions.
-To guarantee that the collection of all $n$-simplices is actually a set, we need $\mcalc$ to be small.
-This section defines a small category $\ca$, which will play the role of $\mcalc$.
+In Section~\ref{ahd_subsection}, we will define an $n$-simplex of $\sigma \in\ahd$ as a contravariant functor (sometimes called a diagram) from $\dtn$ to a very particular subcategory $\ca$ of $\mcalm$.
+This subcategory is closed under certain conditions and all of its objects are fibrant-cofibrant and of the same homotopy type.
+All of the maps in the diagram $\sigma$ must be weak equivalences.